H.R. 6996: Full AI Stack Export Promotion Act

 Who benefits from H.R.
 6996?

-U.S. AI chipmakers and GPU companies
+U.S. chipmakers and GPU designers

-U.S. cloud, data center, and AI infrastructure providers
+Cloud, data center, and AI infrastructure firms

-Allies and partner countries buying U.S. AI systems
+Allied and partner governments buying U.S. AI

 Who is affected by H.R.
 6996?

-Foreign purchasers of U.S. AI systems
+Foreign buyers of U.S. AI systems

 HR6996 Legislative Journey